Why VC Ben Horowitz chose such unconventional subjects for his new book on business cultures

 FC: How did you come up with the structure of using real-world, non-business figures?

-Horowitz: Years ago, Prince released an album called 3121, and as part of that, he set up this club in Vegas, which he called 3121.
+BH: Years ago, Prince released an album called 3121, and as part of that, he set up this club in Vegas, which he called 3121.
 And I went to see the show.
-He was supposed to come on at 10:00 PM, but he’s always three hours late.
+He was supposed to come on at 10 p.m, but he’s always three hours late.
 In the meanwhile, he’s showing these video clips, a lot of cool old movies.
 There’s Cab Calloway, and then there are other guys from the ’30s doing these crazy dances that I’ve never seen, and all these interesting clothes.
 Then, like an hour into it, he started showing clips of himself [and you see] his dance [moves] clearly came from that.
 It was the first time I really understood Prince.
 So I thought, if I draw a line from Toussaint Louverture to [Netflix CEO] Reed Hastings or from Genghis Khan to [former McDonalds CEO] Don Thompson, then people would get it at a level that wouldn’t really be possible if I just kind of told it in a kind of generic, “business book” way.

 FC: Talk a little bit about how you found the subjects for the book.
 Were these individuals whom you had some knowledge of beforehand, or did they emerge through your research?